Sasol: Natref Refinery

 Sasol is also involved in conventional oil refinery.
-Incorporated on 8 December 1967, construction started on the Natref refinery in 1968 and commissioned in Sasolburg in 1971.
-It was built as a joint venture between the Industrial Development Corporation (IDC), National Iranian Oil Company and Compagnie Française des Petroles (Total) with financing by the Rembrandt Group, Volkskas and SA Mutual.
+Incorporated on 8 December 1967, construction started on the Natref refinery in 1968, and it was commissioned in Sasolburg in 1971.
+It was built as a joint venture between the Industrial Development Corporation (IDC), National Iranian Oil Company, and Compagnie Française des Petroles (Total) with financing by the Rembrandt Group, Volkskas, and SA Mutual.

-By 1979, prior to the Iranian Revolution, the refinery was receiving 70 per cent of its oil from Iran, with the National Iranian Oil Company owning 17.5 per cent of the facility.
+By 1979, prior to the Iranian Revolution, the refinery was receiving 70% of its oil from Iran, with the National Iranian Oil Company owning 17.5% of the facility.
 Oil was piped 800 km from Durban via Richards Bay to the refinery.

-The refinery is a joint venture between Sasol Ltd and Total South Africa (Pty) Ltd. Sasol has a 63.64 per cent shareholding in Natref, and Total South Africa holds a 36.36 per cent interest.
-One of few inland refineries in South Africa, Natref's capacity in 2017, stood at 108,500 barrels per day of crude oil.
+The refinery is a joint venture between Sasol Ltd and Total South Africa (Pty) Ltd. Sasol has a 63.64% shareholding in Natref, and Total South Africa holds a 36.36% interest.
+One of few inland refineries in South Africa, Natref's capacity in 2017 stood at 108,500 barrels per day of crude oil.

-The refinery uses medium gravity crude oil for bottoms upgrading, and is capable of producing 70 per cent more white product than coastal refineries that have to rely on heavy fuel oil.
-Some of the products produced from the refinery are diesel, petroleum, jet fuel, LPG, illuminating paraffin, bitumen and sulfur.
+The refinery uses medium gravity crude oil for bottoms upgrading and is capable of producing 70% more white product than coastal refineries that have to rely on heavy fuel oil.
+Some of the products produced from the refinery are diesel, petroleum, jet fuel, LPG, illuminating paraffin, bitumen, and sulfur.
 Natref has been certified in terms of the ISO 14001 Environmental Management System.